 Like Shula's, Smith & Wollensky is another steakhouse chain that goes the extra mile to not only uphold rigorous standards for sourcing but to actually partner with cattle farms.
-Most recently, the chain announced a partnership with family-run Double R Ranch in Washington, taking its sustainability and consistency standards to the next level through a single-source purveyor for its premium meats.
+In 2017, the chain announced a partnership with family-run Double R Ranch in Washington, taking its sustainability and consistency standards to the next level through a single-source purveyor for its premium meats.

 "I believe Double R Ranch is the finest premium beef available on the market, hand-selected to include only the highest levels of marbling on the USDA grading scale," said Smith & Wollensky's corporate executive chef Matthew King.
 "We have furthered our commitment to the tradition of ranching with like-minded collaborators and support of sustainable farming practices.
 At Double R Ranch, sustainability, total quality, animal well-being, and social responsibility are a way of life, and we are excited to share their story, seasoned to perfection, through our food at Smith & Wollensky."